kuanhuang0624/kuanhuang0624.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Our paper: “A Regional-Attentive Multi-Task Learning Framework for Breast Ultrasound Image Segmentation and Classification” has been published in IEEE Access.
+Our paper: “A Regional-Attentive Multi-Task Learning Framework for Breast Ultrasound Image Segmentation and Classification” was published in IEEE Access.